How to clean Blue air purifier in Just 2 Minutes?

 • Once done, place the pre-filter back onto the unit.

-• And finally, push the top cylinder down, at the same time rotating it clockwise to secure it back into the lock.
+• Finally, push the top cylinder down while rotating it clockwise to secure it back into the lock.

 Sometimes you may face a red light issue on your purifier, and that’s why I wrote a separate blog post to fix this red light issue.
 (You can check it.)